hainguyents13/mechvibes-dx/README.md

 ### Testing Your Soundpack

 1. **Create the directory** - Add your soundpack folder to `soundpacks/`
-2. **Restart the application** - MechVibesDX will automatically detect new soundpacks
+2. **Restart the application** - MechvibesDX will automatically detect new soundpacks
 3. **Select your soundpack** - Choose it from the dropdown menu
 4. **Test the sounds** - Type or click to hear your custom sounds